 Ice sends a very loud temperature message up the poor little impinged nerve and this really does override the itch message.
 Think of it like the way loud music drowns out your conversation at a concert.
 Temperature and itch travel on the same nerve pathway (thank goodness) so we can use cool to override itch.

 Don't use heat; it will actually increase the itch because of its local effect on the skin.

 Scratching is much less effective than an ice pack at giving you relief for notalgia paresthetica.
 Plus, it will cause your skin nerves to thicken up over time, and thick nerves can send even louder itch messages.
-When I see a darker tan color on the itchy area of my patient's skin, it usually indicates that they've resorted to scratching.
-And, it tells me that the nerves are probably thickening up.
+When I see a darker tan color on the itchy area of my patient's skin, it tells me that they've resorted to scratching and that the nerves have probably thickening up.

 The last tip for itchy back is that a prescription cortisone cream may give some relief when the itching is relentless.
 Ask your doctor if you think this might help you.
 There are also oral medicines that doctors use for neuropathic pruritus.
 Most of these medicines have complex side effects, so they are a last resort and any discussion of them needs to happen with your doctor.
 Some people have found relief with complementary therapies such as acupuncture, massage and biofeedback.
 These are safer options than the oral medications and I've found that these modalities can work for some people.

 Click here to see my Ultra-Fast Triple Action Body Smoothing Kit and experience the relief that I get from the itch in the middle of our backs!